Green Bay Packers vs. Minnesota Vikings NFL Week 11 Odds, Plays and Insights for November 21, 2021

 Vikings stats and trends

-- The Vikings have been underdogs by 1.5 points or more four times this season and have covered the spread every time.
+- The Vikings have been underdogs by 1 point or more four times this season and have covered the spread every time.

-- Minnesota has hit the over in 44.4% of its opportunities this year (four times over nine games with a set point total).
+- Minnesota's games this season have gone over the point total in 44.4% of its opportunities (four times in nine games with a set point total).

-- Minnesota is 5-2 against the spread and 4-3 overall in games when it records more than 18.0 points.
+- When Minnesota puts up more than 18.0 points, it is 5-2 against the spread and 4-3 overall.

-- Minnesota is 5-2 against the spread and 4-3 overall when the team amasses more than 309.9 yards.
+- Minnesota is 5-2 against the spread and 4-3 overall when the team piles up over 309.9 yards.

 - This year the Vikings have six turnovers, 10 fewer than the Packers have takeaways (16).